 Campus do Mar (a consortia of several Universities from Galicia (Spain) and the North of Portugal providing a joint Doctoral Programme in Marine Sciences)

 Other examples from the regions [to be added].
+The University of the West Indies - Cavehill Campus and Centre for Resource Management and Environmental Studies (CERMES)

+The International Ocean Institute (IOI) offers regionally adapted special courses on Ocean Governance specifically for decision-makers, that provide knowledge on scientifically based management instruments such as the Large Marine Ecosystem approach or Marine Spatial Planning.

 Action 1.1.2 Promote collaboration between UNESCO Chairs and IOC